API status

 If you focus on the upper right corner of the /user area, you will see a lock icon.
 Click the lock icon and you will find 'token_jwt' as available authorizations.
 Follow the instruction, click 'Authorize', and finally try to execute on the /user endpoint again.
 This time you will get '200 OK' and you can see your user information in the response body.

-- Is there any other errors?
+- Is there any other error?

 Yes.
-You may see other errors (e.g. if you go beyond the rate limit you will get the '429 Too Many Requests' error), so you should only use the 200 status code as the indicator of success, although you may also want to check the response body.
+You may see other errors (e.g. if you go beyond the rate limit you will get the '429 Too Many Requests' error), so when you are using the 200 status code as the indication of success, you may also want to check the response body.

 Allowance and cost